oejames/local-files-manager/README.md

 # Spotify Local Files Manager

-This is a web app that allows users to upload local music files to their Spotify library.
-The app integrates with Spotify's local files system, enabling users to manage their local music collection directly within Spotify.
+This is a web app that allows for managing and customizing local files (metadata, cover art) to a Spotify library.

 ## Features
 - Upload and add MP3 files to Spotify's local files directory
 - Add metadata (artist, album, etc.) and cover art to tracks
-- Check Spotify's local file setup status and receive tips
 - Automatically save files to the appropriate directory based on OS

 ## Tech Stack